Introduction to Transfer Price

 Example of Transfer Price

-Why TP is Important?
+Why is Transfer Price Important?

 Following are the importance given below:

 - For Companies: Non-compliance with the legal provisions can result in high penal consequences, which is unsuitable for the entity in terms of finance and reputation.

 - For Tax Authorities: This will help them assess the transactions fairly and equitably, leading to increased company compliance.

 - For Investors: When the dealings are occurring as per the laws, it boosts the investors’ confidence that the company is ethically strong, and they can look at it as their prospective investment.